nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 the data of your previous FypManager home folder.

 **Q**: What happens if I modify the data file?<br>
-**A**: Although extremely discouraged, the application will start with a fresh new sample data.
+**A**: Although extremely discouraged, the application will start with an empty data.

 --------------------------------------------------------------------------------------------------------------------